gongyguo/GAAS/README.md

 ## 📐 Preparation

 Graphs should be stored and read from text files in the `dataset/` directory.
 The first two integers specify the number of nodes and edges.
 Each subsequent line contains a source node and destination node pair (0‑indexed).
 Social networks including datasets [DBLP](https://snap.stanford.edu/data/com-DBLP.html), [YouTube](https://snap.stanford.edu/data/com-Youtube.html), [Flickr](http://konect.cc/networks/flickr-growth/), and [LiveJournal](https://snap.stanford.edu/data/soc-LiveJournal1.html) used in experiments.
+We have uploaded the DBLP dataset for demonstration, while other datasets can be downloaded via links.

 A corresponding cost file named `<dataset>_cost_001DEG.txt` must be present; the file contains one cost value per node.